socratools/socranop/README.md

     The location probably used for user-local installations from pypi or github sources.

 In all three cases, the `udev` rules to set the USB device permissions for the user need to be installed as well.
-Again, distro packages should already have done that for you, but if you're installing via pip this step needs to be done as root.
-The `socranop-installtool` will generate the script for you but will not automatically run it - This allows you to inspect the script first to make sure it's only doing what you intend.
+Again, a distro package should already have done that for you, but if you are installing via `pip`, this step needs to be done as root.
+The `socranop-installtool` will generate for you a script with the commands to run as root.
+This allows you to inspect the script first to make sure it only does things you approve of.

 ### Prerequisites